openstack/charm-cinder-netapp/src/README.md

 ### `netapp-controller-ips`

-If the storage family is "eseries", this option specifies a comma-separated list of controller hostnames or IP addresses to be used for provisioning.
+If the storage family is `eseries`, this option specifies a comma-separated list of controller hostnames or IP addresses to be used for provisioning.

 ### `netapp-array-password`